Artifacts

 Bottlerocket OVAs

 Bottlerocket vends its VMware variant OVAs using a secure distribution tool called tuftool.
-Please refer Download Bottlerocket node images to download Bottlerocket OVA.
-You can also get the download URIs for Bottlerocket OVAs from the bundle release by running the following commands:
+Please refer to Download Bottlerocket node images for instructions on downloading Bottlerocket OVAs.
+You can also get the download URIs for EKS Anywhere-vended Bottlerocket OVAs from the bundle release by running the following commands:

 Using the latest EKS Anywhere version